-The Company's principal activity is extraction and primary processing of uranium ore.
+As at the reporting date, the Company's principal activity is extraction and primary processing of uranium ore.
 Uranium ore, extracted using the in-situ leaching method, is produced at the Company's block 4 of Inkai deposit and Akdala deposit located in Turkestanskaya Oblast, Kazakhstan.
-Commercial production at block 4 of Inkai deposit and Akdala deposit started in 2004 and 2009, respectively.
-The Company produces its finished product (U_3O_8) at the processing facilities located at South Inkai mine with capacity about 3,000 tons per year.
+Commercial production at Akdala deposit and block 4 of Inkai deposit has been carried out since 2004 and 2009, respectively, and annual output is 900 tons and 2,000 tons of uranium ore (2020: 1,000 tons and 2,000 tons).
+On 13 May 2021 the Company approved the Addendum to the Work Program under the Subsoil Use Contract No.647 on Akdala deposit, under which the output in 2021 was approved at the level of 900 tons of uranium ore per year, with gradual reduction during the subsequent years up to 2025 inclusive.
+The Company produces its finished product ( $U_3O_8$ ) at the processing facilities located at South Inkai mine with capacity about 3,000 tons per year.

-The Company's participants are NAC KAP and Uranium One Rotterdam B.V. that own 30% and 70% interests in the Company, respectively.
+The Company's participants are NAC KAP and Uranium One Rotterdam B.V. that own 30% interest and 70% interest in the Company, respectively.